Dog Injured In Syrian Terrorist Raid Is Hailed As A Hero In The Mission

 But military dogs, he said, return from duty with both physical and psychological injuries, and his organization helps the hero dogs connect with treatment.

 "We have a free prescription drug program we started about five years ago.
 We provide wheelchairs for the dogs when they can no longer walk.
-We help with the dogs that have PTSD, we have a program for that," he said.
+We help with the dogs that have PTSD — we have a program for that," he said.

-In his weekend address, Trump noted how no American soldiers were killed or injured in the counterterrorism mission in northwest Syria, but said the canine who was wounded was "a beautiful dog, a talented dog."
+In his weekend address, Trump noted how no U.S. soldiers were killed or injured in the counterterrorism mission in northwest Syria but said the canine that was wounded is "a beautiful dog, a talented dog."

-On Monday, in tweeting a declassified photograph of the dog, Trump said, wonderful dog (name not declassified) that did such a GREAT JOB in capturing and killing the Leader of ISIS, Abu Bakr al-Baghdadi!"
+On Monday, in tweeting a declassified photograph of the dog, Trump said, "wonderful dog (name not declassified) that did such a GREAT JOB in capturing and killing the Leader of ISIS, Abu Bakr al-Baghdadi!"